turboapps/docs/server/hub_server/b-administration_hub_server.md

 The **Reports** page provides pre-configured, detailed analytic reports, broken-down into categories.
 Selecting a report takes you to the **Report** page, which consists of a **Date Range** control and the **Report Viewer**.
 Use the **Date Range** control to adjust the time period for the selected report.

+Note that if the server uses Annonymous login mode, the user name in the reports will display the Windows login profile name.
+This applies even for logged in users with cached credentials.

 ##### Administration Reports

 - **Session Logs Report**: Provides a detailed record of all session events, including launching or stopping an application.